Josemagne/LocalSessionStorageAPI/README.md

 <p>At the instanciation of the class LocalSessionStorageAPI we create the following items:</p>
 <ul>
 <li>Listing of entities: '0entitiesEnum'</li>
+<p>0entitiesEnum is an object where the key is the name of the entity and the value its id</p>
 ### Entities
 <li>entity: '{1-9}name'</li>
 <li>number of instances: '{1-9}.0numberOfInstances'</li>